templateflip/flipster-wordpress-theme/README.md

-# tbr-jenkins
+# flipster
-Jenkins is a child-theme for Beans.
+Flipster is a child-theme for Beans.